FrBocs/is-deltarune-on-discount-bot/README.md

 ## How it works

-- A GitHub Actions workflow runs the Python script on a daily schedle.
+- A GitHub Actions workflow runs the Python script on a daily schedule.
-- The script checks the current price of the game(s) you configured via the public Steam Store API.
+- The script checks th current price of the game(s) you configured via the public Steam Store API.
 - If a discount is found, it sends you a Telegram message with the price and a link to the store page.